DavidJempson/Mortality-Forecasting-with-the-Lee-Carter-model/README.md

 Simply download the python file main.py and the data files to the same directory, and run.
 I was using python 3.13.

 ## Data Sources
 Mortality data was obtained from the Human Mortality Database (https://www.mortality.org).
+I downloaded the yearly deaths and exposures files, and only used the data from 1950 to 2022.